fromsource/srooob/README.md

 If you're on Mac, you may need to add the `--max-concurrency 1` option to gntl-wallet-cli, and possibly gntld, if you get crashes refreshing.

+### Cross Compiling
+You can also cross-compile GNTL static binaries on Linux for Windows and macOS with the `depends` system.

+* `make depends target=x86_64-linux-gnu` for 64-bit linux binaries.
+* `make depends target=x86_64-w64-mingw32` for 64-bit windows binaries.
+Requires: python3 g++-mingw-w64-x86-64 wine1.6 bc
+* `make depends target=x86_64-apple-darwin19.2.0` for macOS binaries.
+Requires: cmake imagemagick libcap-dev librsvg2-bin libz-dev libbz2-dev libtiff-tools curl bsdmainutils python3-setuptools
+* `make depends target=arm-linux-gnueabihf` for armv7 binaries.
+Requires: g++-arm-linux-gnueabihf
+* `make depends target=aarch64-linux-gnu` for armv8 binaries.
+Requires: g++-aarch64-linux-gnu

+*** For `x86_64-apple-darwin19.2.0` you need to download SDK first ***

+The required packages are the names for each toolchain on apt.
+Depending on your OS Distribution, they may have different names.

+Using `depends` might also be easier to compile GNTL on Windows than using MSYS.
+Activate Windows Subsystem for Linux (WSL) with a distribution (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as stated above.

 ## Internationalization